Sorgandri03/SORGEPACK/README.md

 # SORGEPACK
-The best resource pack for minecraft bedrock. by Sorgandri03 and DaffoDiLake
+The best resource pack for minecraft bedrock.\n by Sorgandri03 and DaffoDiLake